Download OpenAPI specification:Download

 -v ${PWD}/output:/srv/output `

-After a short time, this results in an output file analysis-report.json
+After a short time, this results in an output file analysis-report.json in the output folder.

 aivis Response Analysis engine outputs a report, which can be visualized as follows.